lumetix-io/CleanDup/README.md

 ---

-## Privacy
+## Privacy & Security
 CleanDup follows strict privacy principles:

 - No data leaves your device
-- No analytics or telemetry
+- No telemetry or analytics
 - No cloud scanning
 - No background services
 - No hidden network requests

-All processing happens locally on your machine.
+All processing happens locally.

+---

+## Usage
+1. Launch CleanDup
+2. Select a folder or drive
+3. Review detected duplicates
+4. Confirm deletion or export results

 ---